 My path to becoming a helper was interesting as I knew what I wanted at an early age, however I ignored my passion and pursued an Associates Degree in Web Design and Bachelors Degree in Computer Science majoring in IT Security.
 Upon entering the field as a program and security manager, I quickly realized how isolating and emotionally damaging this position was for me.
 With a passion to help people, I decided to volunteer for the Macomb County Crisis Center where I provided referrals to community resources, listened to concerns, and helped those whom may have been suicidal, homicidal or in crisis.
-I enjoyed this experience so much that when I was laid off, I decided to take a leap of faith and enrolled for my Master’s program at Capella University where I graduated as Summa Cum Laude with a Masters Degree in Human Services specializing in Mental Health Counseling in March of 2012.
+I enjoyed this experience so much that when I was laid off, I decided to take a leap of faith and enrolled for my Master’s program at Capella University where I graduated with a Masters Degree in Human Services specializing in Mental Health Counseling in March of 2012.

 I completed two clinical internships at New Oakland Family Center in the partial hospitalization program called FACE to FACE.
 This experience put me in the center of learning, observing and providing clinical interventions for those struggling with moderate to severe mental health symptoms.
 It also provided me with the opportunity to work with a full comprehensive team of social workers, counselors, psychologists, psychiatrists, doctors, and nurse practitioners.
 I was able to observe and learn how essential each role is instrumental in improving one’s mental health.
 The most important piece that I was able to take away from this experience was learning the structures of a diagnosis(s) backed by the professional team and how clinical/medical interventions reduce the severity and allow an individual to feel relief and stability.
 Once I completed my internships, I continued to provide outpatient services there for approximately six years.
 In 2012, I opened Pediatric and Adult Behavioral Counseling with the goal of providing education, inspiration and empowerment for individuals, couples and families to overcome daily thoughts, feelings, and problems.